Apicurio Studio

 Apicurio Registry artifact types such as Apache Avro, Google Protobuf, and JSON Schema can include artifact references from one artifact file to another.
 You can create efficiencies by defining reusable schema or API artifacts, and then referencing them from multiple locations in artifact references.

-This section shows a simple example of using the Apicurio Registry Maven plug-in to register an artifact reference to a simple Avro schema artifact stored in Apicurio Registry.
+This section shows a simple example of using the Apicurio Registry Maven plug-in to manually register an artifact reference to a simple Avro schema artifact stored in Apicurio Registry.
 This example assumes that the following Exchange schema artifact has already been created in Apicurio Registry:

 Exchange schema